The Autism GP Diagnosis Project

 1. Questionnaires: Before seeing their doctor, patients (or their parents/carers) will complete questionnaires covering topics like autistic traits, sensory processing, and developmental history.

-We will evaluate this by:
+We will evaluate:

 Community engagement

-We have consulted with autistic people and their family members through a survey and focus group.
+We have consulted with autistic people and their family members through a survey and focus groups.
 We received 42 responses from autistic adults and caregivers who read the study overview and provided their feedback on the importance of the study and whether they were supportive of the project.

 Potential impact